Fb1234566/parallel-matrix-transposition/README.md

 ## Debug instructions

-If needed, the executable can be built with the debugging flag.
+If needed, the executable can be built with the debugging flag ``-g``.
 In order to do so use:
 ```shell
 make debug
 ```